 The Implementing Partner for this project is the EFCCC.
 The Implementing Partner is responsible and accountable for managing the project, including the monitoring and evaluation of project interventions, achieving project outcomes, and for the effective use of resources.

-The National Steering Committee (NSC) is responsible for making by consensus, management decisions when guidance is required by the Project Manager, including recommendation for UNDP/Implementing Partner approval of project plans and revisions..
+The National Steering Committee (NSC) is responsible for making by consensus, management decisions when guidance is required by the Project Manager, including recommendation for UNDP/Implementing Partner approval of project plans and revisions.
 The NSC are comprised of representatives of the following institutions: EFCCC (Chair); UNDP (Co-chair); MoA; MoWIE; MoF; NMA; and regional and zonal EFCCC replica of four regional representatives

 Woreda Steering Committee (WSC): Each of the eight Woredas have a WSC comprising: i) the Woreda Administrator (Chair of the WSC); ii) an EFCC representative (Secretary to WSC); iii) a Woreda Project Officer (WPO); iv) a local university representative; v) cooperative office; vi) local CBO representatives (including women and youth groups); vii) an NGO representative; vii) a representative for MFIs; and viii) a sectoral representative from Woreda and Kebele levels from the following government departments: